sfox33/ITCS-6160-ACME-Bus-Rides/README.md

   type chosen for the trip) and dividing by the number of passengers on the trip.
 This price is updated as the number of passengers changes.
 ## User Interface
+  To get an idea of what the interface looks like without installing XAMPP, pictures and descriptions of the interface are below.
 ![LogIn View](https://github.com/sfox33/ITCS-6160-ACME-Bus-Rides/blob/master/pictures/LogInViewCapture.PNG)
 ![Sign Up View](https://github.com/sfox33/ITCS-6160-ACME-Bus-Rides/blob/master/pictures/SignUpViewCapture.PNG)
 ![Home View](https://github.com/sfox33/ITCS-6160-ACME-Bus-Rides/blob/master/pictures/HomeViewCapture.PNG)